Spenda 1 October - 6 min read

 Our suite of products currently includes eight solutions which help businesses to effectively manage their POS systems, inventory and warehousing, sales teams and mobile teams, while automatically updating your financials.
 It’s business digitisation done better, helping you get more out of your current systems while addressing the often fragmented nature of business technology.
 Our solutions include:

-There’s no doubt that 2020 has been the year that’s highlighted how important it is for businesses to have the systems in place that give you robust data to make better decisions.
+There’s no doubt that the past year has highlighted how important it is for businesses to have the systems in place that give you robust data to make better decisions.
 Even more important, however, is having one single source of truth for this data, and ensuring the systems across your business are properly integrated to drive better decision making and a more strategic approach to managing all facets of your business.

 © 2021 Spenda.
 All rights reserved